jlengstorf/lengstorf.com/content/drafts/how-to-be-positive.md

 It doesn’t matter that every project before this one was accepted; **the only feedback you’ve received from her has been negative.**

-However, in the exact same situation, if every accepted project had been accompanied with positive feedback — “great job on the layout here”; “I love this sentence here”; “I really appreciate you getting this in on time” — the negative feedback wouldn’t have felt so jarring.
+However, in the exact same situation, if every accepted project had been accompanied with positive feedback — “great job on the layout”; “I love this sentence here”; “I really appreciate you getting this in on time” — the negative feedback wouldn’t have felt so jarring.

 It would have been feedback as usual, working with you toward a better final product.